Every Other Company Assumes that Insider Threat Has Already Happened

 Without context, companies risk falling into “black and white” thinking which can be damaging.
 On the one hand, blindly-implemented policies can block genuine workers trying to get the job done, but on the other hand, assuming that genuine credentials equals genuine employee could give a hacker free rein on a network.
 It seems that German security professionals are in agreement: 68 percent of the companies surveyed agreed that the best endpoint security was useless unless the human factor was taken into account.

-However, the survey also uncovered a concerning belief around insider threat: every company surveyed assumed that current or former employees have already stolen, deleted or sabotaged important data.
+However, the survey also uncovered a concerning belief around insider threat: every other company surveyed (50 percent) assumed that current or former employees have already stolen, deleted or sabotaged important data.
 With 53 percent worried about industrial espionage and 49 percent concerned over identity theft, this finding points to likely gaps in data protection and data movement monitoring, both of which can be comprehensively provided by a DLP solution.

 Automation does not equal a problem solved